 Issue advertising is not entitled to the lowest unit charge.
 Issue spots must contain the proper sponsorship identification, and a list of officers of the sponsor must be placed in the local public inspection file.
-Stations should carefully review issue ads sponsored by some entity other than a candidate's authorized committee.
-If such ads include an appearance by a candidate (and are not sponsored by supporters of the candidate's opponents), they will trigger opposing candidates' rights to equal opportunities, and must therefore be noted in the station's political file.
-For additional recordkeeping rules for national legislative issues, see Political File.
+Stations should carefully review issue ads sponsored by an entity other than a candidate's authorized committee.
+If such ads include a positive appearance by a candidate (i.e., a "use"), they will trigger opposing candidates' rights to "equal opportunities," and must therefore be noted in the station's political file.
+For additional recordkeeping rules for any political matter of national importance, see Political File above.

-Indecent Matter
+Indecent Material

-Even if a broadcaster determines that a candidate spot is indecent, it may not channel the spot to the indecency "safe harbor" period between 10 p.m. and 6 a.m.
-A broadcaster may, however, reject or channel an issue ad in which a candidate does not appear.
-Broadcasters may also precede either a political spot or an issue ad with a neutrally-worded viewer advisory that the program's graphic content may be disturbing to children.
+Unless a broadcaster determines that a candidate spot is indecent, the "no-censorship provision" of the Communications Act prevents a station from channeling the spot to the indecency "safe harbor."
+Of course, a broadcaster may always channel or reject outright an issue ad.
+Broadcasters may also precede either a political spot or an issue ad with a neutrally worded viewer advisory that the program's graphic content may be disturbing to children.